Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

-Forecasting or prediction tasks are a little less common among applied social science researchers as a whole, but are certainly an important element for users of official statistics---in particular, in the context of social and economic indicators---as generally for decision-makers in government and business.
+Forecasting or prediction tasks are a little less common among applied social science researchers as a whole, but are certainly an important element for users of official statistics---in particular, in the context of social and economic indicators---as generally for decision and policy makers in government and business.
 Here, similar to the causal inference setting, it is of utmost importance that we do know the process that generated the data, and we can rule out any unknown or unobserved systematic